intel-analytics/ipex-llm-tutorial/ch_2_Environment_Setup/README.md

 ### 2.2.2 Create Environment
-We suggest using Python 3.9 to run BigDL-LLM.
+We recommend using Python 3.9 to run BigDL-LLM.

 Create a Python 3.9 environment with a name you choose, for example `llm-tutorial`:
 ```